tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 so long as every subdirectory can be added to the Matlab path without interfering with your program
 - "temp_file_path": a path to a directory where a temp subdirectory will be written that will allow the creation of files for the program execution
+- "paths_to_add" (optional) an iterable of directory names to add to the Matlab path before execution
+- "recursive_paths_to_add" (optional): an iterable of directory names to walk recursively and add, along with their descendants, to the Matlab path (for example of you have a high level software directory you want to add).

 "store" (optional): a string that tells the program how you will write out your filter and mtscg output.
 If "pkl", the program writes and reads pickle files (the default), if "json", json.
 Most of the time you will want pickle files, but there are occasions when you might want these files to be more easily inspectable outside of Python, in which case you can choose json.

+"force_recalc" (optional): a boolean that indicates whether to force recalculation of values in the store (as of this writing you can't choose between filter values and mtcsg, it's all or none).

 "frequency_band": Either the name of the frequency band, which you've already entered as a key in the `frequency_bands` dictionary in the experiment configuration, or an iterable of two integers